-Delving into the Far Out Magazine Vault, we look back at the formation of ‘The Jury’, a tribute band formed by Screaming Trees’ Mark Lanegan and Nirvana’s Kurt Cobain.
+Delving into the Far Out Magazine Vault, we look back at the formation of ‘The Jury’, a tribute band formed by Screaming Trees’ Mark Lanegan and Nirvana frontman Kurt Cobain.

-Lanegan and Cobain joined forces years before they secured major national prominence with their respected bands in a bit to honour the great blues artist Leadbelly.
-The band, which they named ‘The Jury’ became the side project of both musicians but sadly only lasted a handful of songs.
+Lanegan and Cobain joined forces years before they secured major national prominence with their respected bands in a bid to honour the great blues artist Leadbelly.
+The band, which they named ‘The Jury’, became the side project of both musicians but sadly only lasted a handful of songs.

-As Dangerous Minds points out, after the first Nirvana U.S. tour, Cobain and Lanegan began work on the side project and scheduled a session at Reciprocal Recording with Skin Yard guitarist Jack Endino to record some potential new songs.
+As Northwest Passagepoints out, after the first Nirvana U.S. tour, Cobain and Lanegan began work on the side project and scheduled a session at Reciprocal Recording with Skin Yard guitarist Jack Endino to record a handful of potential new songs.
 It is believed that the subsequent recording would coincide with a special release via Sub Pop.
 “Mark and Kurt got together,” Endino once said of the project.
-“I think they got drunk together, or really stoned, and wrote a bunch of songs, and got all excited and told Jonathan [Poneman, co-founder of Sub Pop Records], ‘Hey we want to do an album together!’
+“I think they got drunk together, or really stoned, and wrote a bunch of songs, and got all excited and told Jonathan [Poneman, co-founder of Sub Pop Records], ‘Hey we want to do an album together!’”

 Nirvana bassist Krist Novoselic and Screaming Trees drummer Mark Pickerel completed the band lineup to make a formidable four-piece.

-However, during the two recording sessions in August 1989, the new project was abandoned and the Leadbelly tribute band was formed: “When they showed up, they said, ‘Well, we tried writing some songs, but we didn’t record them and we forgot ‘em all.
+However, during the recording sessions in August 1989, the new project was struggling to forge a unique path and, somewhat bizarrely, the Leadbelly tribute band was formed as an alternative: “When they showed up, they said, ‘Well, we tried writing some songs, but we didn’t record them and we forgot ‘em all.
 So we’re going to do some Leadbelly songs instead,” Endino explained further.